 My first bad episode was about fifteen years ago.
 I got up in the morning and immediately fell back to bed.
 I was very dizzy and could not even sit up.
 Eventually I managed to crawl to the bathroom.
 My husband called my work to say I wouldn’t make it in, but my symptoms had cleared up enough by the … [Read more...] about No Diagnosis: All Too Common for Balance and Dizziness Sufferers

 I just wanted to share my last few days with you.
-For those of you who don't know me, I'm Andrea Wilson, the Webmaster for BC Balance and Dizziness, and I have two rescue dogs.
+For those of you who don't know me, I'm Andrea Wilson, the Webmaster for Balance & Dizziness Canada, and I have two rescue dogs.
 I walk my dogs daily, as long as I'm feeling well...
 I always hate it when dizziness strikes and we can't get out for our … [Read more...] about Going for a Medical Procedure?
 Ask for What You Need to Make You Comfortable

 In 1992, an operation that restored the loss of hearing in my right ear left me with vertigo.
 And this completely changed my life.
 For instance, I had participated in the Vancouver Sun Run three times, but now I clung to my husband on walks.
 And I could no longer dance, something I’d always … [Read more...] about Face your Fears… and Risk Getting Better!